1. Let Business Case Drive the Transaction

 Governance of the M&A process is a multifaceted challenge that requires leadership from various departments, levels, and viewpoints.
 Integration leadership requires intense focus.

-During a merger or acquisition, the leadership team often needs to make commitments with incomplete information and accept risk when the path isn’t clear.
+During M&A, the leadership team often needs to make commitments with incomplete information and accept risk when the path isn’t clear.
 It’s important to assign leaders with the authority and reputation to influence change who recognize the situation is temporary until the long-term plan is executed.

-Your team needs to understand it’s charged with effectively utilizing company resources, such as time, finances, and people.
-It must also understand cross-functional interdependencies, for example between finance and IT, to make the transaction successful.
+Your team needs to effectively use company time, finances, and people.
+For example, during a merger, the target company’s IT department can be an asset with growth potential, or a liability that exposes the organization to risks.
+Teams must also understand cross-functional interdependencies, such as between finance and IT, to make the transaction successful.

 Free up integration leaders, who will need to dedicate large amounts of time to define the end-state operating model, identify cost synergies, and enhance the customer experience.